 In some circumstances, a leave might not be necessary.
 You can expect faculty to reasonably accommodate brief illnesses or medical hardship during a term, even if you do not take a leave of absence.
 It may be possible for you to schedule medical appointments around your normal work and class schedules and arrange informally for department accommodations of foreseeable absences.
 If you experience extended absences from your courses due to illness, you may be able to remain registered by taking incompletes, or by reducing coursework or other academic requirements.

 If you are a master’s student or a doctoral student in the pre-qualifying examination stage, you are not required to be continuously enrolled.
-Many departments will allow you to take extended time away from your studies without taking a leave of absence and without requiring that you reapply to the program.
 However, if you have existing funding and will not be able to meet degree milestones due to your circumstances, an official leave of absence is more appropriate.